Virtuant/katacoda-scenarios/ansible/03-ansible-inventory/step1.md

 ansible all –i /path/to/inventory –m ping
 ```

-We can run that command ourselves, but first we gotta create an inventory file.
+You can run that command yourself, but first you gotta create an inventory file.
 In this tutorial you have access to one host named `host01`.
 To let Ansible know about it, put its hostname in an inventory file.

 1\.
 We'll call our inventory file `myhosts`, and you'll add one group called `group1`: